This is the multi-page printable view of this section. Click here to print.

 Some advanced features

-There are a few more or less advanced features in RsyncUI.
-If you are new to RsyncUI, new to rsync, it is adviced to learn the basics before utilizing the more advanced features.
+There are several advanced features in RsyncUI.
+If you are new to RsyncUI or rsync, learn the basics before using them.

 Halting tasks